 Himalayan Jeep Safari

-Jeep Safari tours to Darjeeling Singalila National Park
+Jeep Safari Tours to Darjeeling Singalila National Park

 The Singalila National Park is located on the Singalila Ridge towards the west of Darjeeling.
-This was declared a National Park in 1992 and the trek along the Singalila Ridge to Sandakphu and Phalut is one of the most popular ones in the Eastern Himalayas – as it offers amazing views of the Kanchanjungha and Mt.
+This was declared a National Park in 1992 and the trek along the Singalila Ridge to Sandakphu and Phalut is one of the most popular ones in the Eastern Himalayas – as it offers amazing views of the Kangchenjunga and Mt.
 Everest.
 The Jeep ride will take you from Manebhanjan to Sandakphu and back.

 Himalayan Jeep safari